 If the donation is for something special like an anti-D treatment, it’s tested for specific antibodies.

-Some donations are also tested for Human T-lymphotropic virus (HTLV), Syphilis and CMV.
+Some donations are also tested for human T-lymphotropic virus (HTLV), syphilis and CMV.
+All donations are also tested for hepatitis A virus and parvovirus B19 as part of the plasma medicines testing program.
 We’ll test your blood for malaria if you’ve travelled to or lived in an area where malaria is common.

 If any of these tests are positive, we will notify you as soon as possible and provide you with counselling and support.